 That focus continued even after he left Memphis and returned to Scottsdale, where his therapy continued.
 The next season, he was able to play with his team.
 He has played every spring since thanks to the quick diagnosis, surgery and therapy he received at St. Jude.

-Two years ago, as a sophomore in high school, he was offered a chance to play baseball for the University of Arizona.
-He has given his verbal commitment to do so.
+Three years ago, as a sophomore in high school, he was offered a chance to play baseball for the University of Arizona.
+He heads to Tucson this summer to begin training for the freshman season.
 He’s ultimately hoping to play professionally for his favorite team, the Minnesota Twins.

 He dreams big but relishes being in the moment, too.